Happy 25th anniversary Siamese Dream!!

 10. Geek USA

 This is an amazing, complex track, and when I learned how to play this album, this was the toughest song to learn.
-The only reason it’s so low at number 10 because there are 9 songs better.
+It’s only at number 10 because there are 9 songs better.
 That is how amazing Siamese Dream is.

 The Mellotron in this acoustic song is still one of my favorite instrumental touches to any album ever.
 Another one of my favorite Mellotron samples occurs in Mailman by Soundgarden, but that’s a list for next year.

-I love the Pumpkins because of the dynamic nature of their music, and this is one of the most dynamic songs in their entire catalog.
-From the distorted sitar opening riff, to the thumping bass, to the quiet finish, this song was an early inspiration for most of my original work.
+I love the Pumpkins because of their dynamics, and this is one of the most dynamic songs in their entire catalog.
+From the distorted sitar opening riff, to the thumping bass, this song is an early inspiration in most of my original work.

 Commonly known as the defining song on this album, this is my least favorite of the singles.
-Not much to say about it really.
+Not much to say about it.

-The ending of this song is absolutely killer, as it feels like an actual rocket launch.
-Out of the hundreds of songs I play as part of my live set, this might be my favorite song to play.
-It also has a hilarious music video with the kids building the rocket during the cookout.
+The ending of this song is absolutely killer, as it feels like a It’s kind of amazing, and is probably my favorite song to play live.
+It also has one of my favorite videos with the kids building the rocket during the cookout.